Examiner Jesse David Diller has allowed 76 of 91 decided applications in Computer Architecture, Software, and Information Security.

 Jesse David Diller maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across the pooled record, 91 applications have been disposed of (decided), comprising 76 allowed and 15 abandoned.
-The allowance rate is 84% over the 91 decided applications.
-The examiner's record spans a single art unit, meaning this pooled figure represents work in one art unit only.
-Decided applications exclude any applications still pending.
-The allowance rate describes the examiner's historical record and is not a prediction of any specific application.
+Across dozens of decided applications, the examiner's allowance rate is 84%.
+This figure represents the percentage of applications that were allowed among all decided applications (allowed and abandoned); pending applications are excluded from this calculation.
+The examiner's work spans a single art unit within TC 2100.
+The allowance rate reflects the examiner's historical record and is not a prediction for any specific application.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →